bochinchero/decred-pub/StakedValue/README.md

 ### In Closing

 While DCR is relatively nascent as a tradeable asset, with a single market cycle under it's belt, the data available so far makes a compelling case to dive deeper into the on-chian behaviour that is unique to the hybrid PoW/PoS consensus.
-The Staked Realised Value and its supply-adjusted variant are complementary valuation tools to other existing and well-established heuristics, quantifying key psychological levels for stakeholders - who are, after all, the largest key players in the protocol.
+The Staked Realised Value and its supply-adjusted variant are complementary valuation tools to other existing and well-established heuristics, quantifying key psychological price levels for stakeholders - who are, after all, the largest key players in the protocol.